pingcap/docs/sql-statements/sql-statement-kill.md

 ## Examples

-The following example shows how to query all active queries in the current cluster and terminate the connection to one of the queries.
+The following example shows how to get all active queries in the current cluster and terminate any one of them.

 {{< copyable "sql" >}}